“To encourage the study and conservation of parrot-like birds in freedom and captivity”

 In 2006 restrictions were enforced banning the sale of pet birds as we had no pet shop licence, and traders were also prevented from selling birds at the shows.
 This reduced our income from traders temporarily, but countered the increasing criticism and welfare issues raised by having large numbers of wild-caught birds for sale.
 This allowed only sale or exchange of breeding birds between members.
 Display aviaries from the likes of Chris Mason and Barrett Watson proved a great attraction, where captive bred and hand-reared birds could be seen and handled, but not sold from the showground.

 The three-day National Exhibition of Cage and Aviary Birds had ceased some years before, leaving a large gap in the avicultural world.
 In October 2006 the PS main show became an exhibition, with displays of birds from other bird-keeping groups, plus judging and the awarding of prizes.
 In October 2007 this event was re-named the Bird Show of the Year (BSOTY), and by 2010 Cage and Aviary Birds granted permission to resurrect their name of The National Exhibition, which has gone from strength to strength ever since.
+Coronavirus led to the cancellation of all our shows in 2020 and the early part of 2021, but we are hopeful that we can resume in October 2021.
 PSUK Shows

 The Parrot Society has gradually embraced new technology over the years, and the rapid advance of internet communication.
 Early in 1999 a Parrot Society website was proposed, and CM Ray McMillan registered a domain name.
 The services of Ray Danks, of Filray Design were engaged, and a website came into existence, with David Coombes and Ray McMillan advising.
 To avoid confusion with similarly named groups around the world, Council agreed to change the name of the Society to ‘The Parrot Society UK’, and this change was made to the domain name thus - www.theparrotsocietyuk.org.
 Ray McMillan resigned from Council in 2003 as increasing health issues prevented his travelling to meetings, but he remained webmaster until 2005, when Cliff Wright as Chairman took over the role.
 Worldpay facilities were added to the site in 2004, and Garry Steptowe became more involved as webmaster from 2007.
-Kevin Pickup is currently most actively involved in modifying and updating the site (At 2016 - clearly the website has now been extensively re-designed and re-launched in 2018).
+Kevin Pickup was actively involved in modifying and updating the site at 2016, then it was extensively re-designed and re-launched in 2018.
+Alan Jones is currently the major webmaster.

 In January 2011, an on-line newsletter was proposed, to run in tandem with the printed magazine, and to be named ‘Birdscene’.
 This highly successful project has been produced every two months ever since by secretary/editor Les Rance, and is viewable by all who visit the website, not just PSUK members.
 Its subject matter is also more broadly bird-based, and not just restricted to parrots.
 Bird Scene Magazine